jellyfin/jellyfin.org/docs/general/installation/truenas.md

 2. Community 3rd Party App provided by ix-systems

 Both methods use the official Jellyfin-provided Docker image.
-This documentation will cover both install methods.
+This document will cover both install methods.

 You can configure environment variables at any time after deploying the application.

-It's recommend to set the TrueNAS SCALE App system to a storage pool comprised of SSDs.
+It is recommend to set the TrueNAS SCALE App system to a storage pool comprised of SSDs.

 ---